 Course Equivalency: View the Course Equivalency Database to find out which courses on this program have already been equated to AU courses.
 Please note that you are NOT limited to just these courses.
 Students will need to request equivalency for courses which have not been previously reviewed.

 King's offers some special scholarships for study abroad students.
-More information can be found at their website.
 NOTE---King's tuition fees DO NOT apply to AU students.
-Other scholarship information including the AU Abroad Mobility Award can be viewed at the AU Abroad website.
+Other scholarship information including the AU Abroad Grant can be viewed at the AU Abroad website.